robotlolita/robotlolita.github.io/_posts/2019/2019-11-11-static-vs-dynamic.md

 Most of these are, actually, mostly available in dynamic languages (and some static FP languages).
 For example, Smalltalk has always been very strong in the area of tooling for analysing programs dynamically:

-<iframe width="708" height="520" src="https://www.youtube-nocookie.com/embed/baxtyeFVn3w" frameborder="0" allow="encrypted-media; picture-in-picture" allowfullscreen></iframe>
+<iframe width="708" height="520" src="https://www.youtube-nocookie.com/embed/baxtyeFVn3w" frameborder="0" allow="encrypted-media; picture-in-picture" allowfullscreen class="rl-video"></iframe>

 Erlang also has a very interesting set of tools for dynamic (and static) program analysis.
 Sadly, it doesn’t have a good user interface for them.

 We’re still at very early stages of “auto-completion” (I’m going to use the term loosely here).
 Sure we have type-aware suggestions of functions to use, but these are very limited.
 What I want is to be able to “sketch” programs—provide a rough description of what I want, and, with the help of my IDE, iterate over it, filling the parts I’m not so sure about, and refining the parts I made the wrong assumptions.
 Some form of typing is essential for this, but there are no typed languages I know of offering this sort of program synthesis today:

-<iframe width="708" height="520" src="https://www.youtube-nocookie.com/embed/HnOix9TFy1A" frameborder="0" allow="encrypted-media; picture-in-picture" allowfullscreen></iframe>
+<iframe width="708" height="520" src="https://www.youtube-nocookie.com/embed/HnOix9TFy1A" frameborder="0" allow="encrypted-media; picture-in-picture" allowfullscreen class="rl-video"></iframe>

 But you know who’s offering program synthesis for users.
 Today.
 In an usable state?
 Excel.